NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 use-syslog: *<yes or no>*
     Sets Unbound to send log messages to the syslogd, using *syslog(3)*.
     The log facility LOG_DAEMON is used, with identity "unbound".
-    The logfile setting is overridden when use-syslog is turned on.
+    The logfile setting is overridden when
+    :ref:`use-syslog:<unbound.conf.use-syslog>` is turned on.
     The default is to log to syslog.

 .. _unbound.conf.log-identity: